osmandapp/docs/content/osmand/plugins/nautical-charts.md

 ---
 title: "{% data variables.android-values.plugin_nautical_name %}"
-intro: "Nautical chart as a detailed graphical representation of oceans, seas, coastal areas and rivers helps to identify what obstacles can show up in your waterway and plot an optimal course to your destination."
+intro: "Nautical map provides detailed graphical representation of oceans, seas, coastal areas and rivers to help you navigate on the water, and be aware of popular traffic routes, obstacles in your waterway, the nearest harbors, port plans, anchorages, and other essential reference for boaters.  "
 versions: '*'
 ---

 {% data reusables.general.article-not-complete %}